MehrdadDastouri/MehrdadDastouri.github.io/_pages/about.md

 ## 👨‍🔬 Research Focus

 I hold an M.Sc. in Computer Science (GPA: 3.7/4.0) from **Shahid Beheshti University**, where my thesis established rigorous convergence guarantees for **spike-timing-dependent plasticity (STDP)** in recurrent spiking neural networks through Lyapunov stability analysis.
-This work demonstrated that STDP-based learning converges under specific conditions in recurrent architectures, with experimental validation on time-series classification benchmarks.
+This work demonstrated that STDP-based learning converges under specific conditions in recurrent architectures.
+I validated these theoretical guarantees experimentally on time-series classification benchmarks from the UCR archive.
+My research combined **dynamical systems theory**, **stochastic optimization**, and **neuromorphic computing** to understand not merely what works empirically, but the fundamental mathematical principles governing adaptation in biologically-inspired neural systems.

-My research combined:
-- 🧮 **Dynamical systems theory**
-- 📊 **Optimization techniques**
-- 🧠 **Neuromorphic computing**

-Beyond my thesis, I have pursued research on **emergent learning phenomena** in modern deep learning—particularly in-context learning dynamics in large language models—and developed practical frameworks for analyzing systemic risk in decentralized finance ecosystems using graph-theoretic methods.
+Building on this foundation, I have investigated **in-context learning dynamics** in transformer-based models, examining how these architectures adapt to new tasks without explicit gradient updates.
+I have also developed **graph-theoretic methods** for detecting contagion risk and concentration vulnerabilities in decentralized finance lending protocols.

-> **Goal:** I seek a Ph.D. position to deepen my work on learning theory, adversarial robustness, and provably convergent algorithms, contributing theoretical insights with practical impact to foundational questions in AI and machine learning.
+> **Goal:** I seek a Ph.D. position to deepen my work on **statistical learning theory**, **adversarial robustness**, and **provably convergent algorithms**.
+My goal is to develop rigorous theoretical guarantees for modern learning systems while demonstrating their practical applicability through open-source implementations and reproducible experiments.

 <div align="center" style="margin: 2rem 0;">
   <a href="https://www.researchgate.net/profile/Seyed-Dastouri?ev=hdr_xprf" target="_blank" rel="noopener noreferrer">